 Surviving Portugal's wildfires

-To reduce the severity of summer wildfires, the team uses controlled burns to reduce fuel load.
+To reduce the severity of Portugal's wildfires, the team uses controlled burns to reduce fuel load.
 This also serves to accelerate the forest regrowth.
 In an ecosystem adapted to fires, the root systems of many species can survive and the trees can benefit from the extra nutrients in the soil.
 Controlled burns also clear the area of overgrown shrubs and vegetation, allowing us to replant native oak trees.

 The Return of Biodiversity